franziskusz/dodge-r/README.md

 11. Select `Export Project` at the bottom and chose a name and target directory, deselect `Export With Debug` and click on `Save`

 ## Notes
-- To dodge (haHAA) breaking changes of the gdext bindings I included a local version within this repository (/gdext/).
+- To dodge breaking changes of the gdext bindings I included a local version within this repository (`/gdext/`).
 It is an unmodified Version from early January 2024.
 - I am new to Godot and Rust.
 This whole project is also a learning experience for me.
 If the way some things are implemented gives you headaches, I apologize.
 I am open for any kind of criticism.
 - .csv logging is based on the Rust crate [csv](https://crates.io/crates/csv)
 - The additional calculation workload is based on [godot-rust-benchmark](https://github.com/extrawurst/godot-rust-benchmark/tree/main)
+- This applications writes performance logs to timestamped .csv files within the `/app_userdata/DodgeR/stats/` directory.
+See [godot file paths](https://docs.godotengine.org/en/stable/tutorials/io/data_paths.html) for details. ***This directory will never get cleared automatically!***